ovavourakis/drugMLpractical/README.md

 # drugMLpractical

-Course Project in ML for Drug Discovery (COVID Moonshot Project Data)
+Course Project in ML for Drug Discovery - Analysing Inhibitor Candidates for SARS-CoV-2 Main Protease (MPro) from the COVID Moonshot Project